-To determine the P uptake of fine roots, a radioactive labelling experiment with H3PO4 (Hartmann Analytic GmbH, Braunschweig, Germany) was conducted under laboratory conditions.
-To test our hypothesis with an independent experiment, we collected 20 young beech trees (height: 0.5 m, stem diameter 5 mm, measured 0.1 m above ground) with an intact soil core (tube: height: 0.2 m x diameter: 0.12 m) from another beech forest (Billingshäuser Schlucht, coordinates: 51°34'43.8"N 9°59'04.8"E, 308 m a.s.l, Göttingen, Germany).
+To determine the P uptake of fine roots, a radioactive labelling experiment with H333PO4 (Hartmann Analytic GmbH, Braunschweig, Germany) was conducted under laboratory conditions.
+To test our hypothesis with an independent experiment, we collected 20 young beech trees (height: 0.5 m, stem diameter 5 mm, measured 0.1 m above ground) with an intact soil core (tube: height: 0.2 m × diameter: 0.12 m) from another beech forest (Billingshäuser Schlucht, coordinates: 51°34'43.8''N 9°59'04.8'' E, 308 m asl, Göttingen, Germany).
 The mineral topsoil texture consisted of 59% silt, 38% clay and 3% sand (Brumme & Khana, 2009).
-The average $pH{KCL}$ of the organic layer was 5.16 and that of the mineral topsoil was 5.54, with a P concentration of 0.53 mg g-1 in the organic layer and 0.63 mg g-1 in the mineral topsoil (Brumme & Khana, 2009).
+The average pH{KCl} of the organic layer was 5.16 and that of the mineral topsoil was 5.54, with a P concentration of 0.53 mg g^{-1} in the organic layer and 0.63 mg g^{-1} in the mineral topsoil (Brumme & Khana, 2009).
 The plants were left in the tubes with intact soil cores and were transported to the experimental garden at the University of Goettingen.
-The plants were acclimated for one month under field conditions and watered regularly before the uptake experiments started (Collection: 13.05.2019, labelling experiments from 13.06.2019 to 25.6.2019).
+The plants were acclimated for 1 month under field conditions and watered regularly before the uptake experiments started (collection: 13 May 2019, labelling experiments from 13 June 2019 to 25 June 2019).
 Half of the trees were girdled as described above; the other half remained untreated.
-The trees were used for uptake experiments one week after girdling.
+The trees were used for uptake experiments 1 wk after girdling.
 For this purpose, a beech tree with an intact root system was cautiously removed from its pot and washed carefully to rinse off all soil particles.
-Then, a selected root was exposed for 3 h in 2 ml artificial soil solution (after Gessler et al., 2009) containing 1 KBq PO4 (Hartmann Analytic GmbH, Braunschweig, Germany).
-Thereafter, the submersed part of the root (exposure part) and the subsequent root segment of approximately 10 mm (transport part), which was not in contact with the uptake solution, were separately cut off, washed with artificial soil solution, dried, combusted, mixed with scintillation cocktail (Rotiszint eco plus, Roth, Karlsruhe, Germany), and used to measure the radioactivity of the P. A total of seven girdled and seven untreated trees were analysed using three fine roots per tree.
-The details of the exposure experiments are described in Supplemental Methods S1.
+Then, a selected root was exposed for 3 h in 2 ml artificial soil solution (after Gessler et al., 2005) containing 1 kBq 33PO4 (Hartmann Analytic GmbH, Braunschweig, Germany).
+Thereafter, the submersed part of the root (exposure part) and the subsequent root segment of c.
+10 mm (transport part), which was not in contact with the uptake solution, were separately cut off, washed with artificial soil solution, dried, combusted, mixed with scintillation cocktail (Rotiszint eco plus, Roth, Karlsruhe, Germany), and used to measure the radioactivity of the 33P.
+In total, seven girdled and seven untreated trees were analysed using three fine roots per tree.
+The details of the exposure experiments are described in Methods S1.